TBD54566975/developer.tbd.website/docs/SSI/introduction.md

 ```

 ## Next Steps:
-- Learn how to use the SSI Service to [manually issue Verifiable Credentials](https://developer.tbd.website/blog/issue-verifiable-credential-manually).
 - Check out our [SSI Console](https://developer.tbd.website/docs/ssi/ssi-console) which leverages the SSI Service to simplify credential issuance and verification via a web interface.
 - Check out our [SSI SDK](https://github.com/TBD54566975/ssi-sdk).